solesensei/browser_stream/readme.md

 ![version](https://img.shields.io/badge/version-v0.2.0-blue.svg)

-This tool assists in preparing local media and configuring Nginx/Plex for HTTP streaming.
-It generates direct URLs for media files that can be used to watch directly in web browsers.
-You can use these URLs in https://app.getmetastream.com which is a great project for watching media together.
+A command-line tool for streaming local media files directly in web browsers.
+It prepares media files and configures Nginx or Plex for HTTP streaming, generating secure direct URLs that work seamlessly with online watch party platforms like [Metastream](https://app.getmetastream.com).

-## Why not using Plex directly?
+## Why Not Use Plex Directly?

-[Plex](https://plex.tv) has a "watch together" feature (give it a try!), but it works very unstable for Raspberry Pi 4 setup.
+[Plex](https://plex.tv) has a "watch together" feature (give it a try!), but it works very unstably on Raspberry Pi 4 setups.
 The Raspberry Pi 4 is not powerful enough to transcode media files on the fly.
 As a result, everyone in the party must set up their own players each time to choose original quality, which is not always available.
 Additionally, it is not scalable for many people, as you must invite each person to the party.

 This tool is designed to work **with original quality** (without server transcoding) and provides direct URLs secured with a token, allowing you to watch media files directly in your browser without any additional setup.
-You can also use it with Nginx without needing to install and configuring Plex Server.
+You can also use it with Nginx without needing to install and configure Plex Server.
 See [Prerequisites](#prerequisites) for more details.

 ## Features

+- **Simple media streaming**: Stream any video file with `browser-streamer stream /path/to/file.mp4`
+- **Multiple server backends**: Choose between Nginx or Plex streaming servers with `--server=nginx|plex`
-1. Convert media files to MP4 format.
-2. Convert subtitles to VTT format, compatible with most browsers.
+- **Media conversion**: Convert media files to MP4 format and subtitles to VTT format (HTML5 compatible)
+- **Instant streaming**: Use `--raw` to stream files immediately without format conversion
+- **Media preparation**: Convert and optimize media files with `--prepare-only` without starting streams
+- **Batch TV show processing**: Automatically detect and process entire TV show directories from any starting episode
+- **Subtitle embedding**: Embed subtitles directly into video streams with `--embed-subs`
+- **Intelligent file scanning**: Automatically scans directories or use `--scan-external` for individual files
-3. Generate Nginx configurations for HTTP media streaming.
+- **Nginx configuration**: Generate Nginx configurations for HTTP media streaming
-4. Support Plex media server direct urls.
+- **Plex integration**: Support Plex Media Server direct URLs
+- **Input validation**: Comprehensive error checking with clear, actionable error messages

 ## Prerequisites

-1. Python 3.10 or higher (use [pyenv](https://github.com/pyenv/pyenv) if needed).
+1. **Python 3.10 or higher** (use [pyenv](https://github.com/pyenv/pyenv) if needed)
-2. Install the tool
+2. **Install the tool**

    <details><summary>Install using uvx</summary>